 We also contribute to a growing empirical literature on optimal tax rates by experimentally illustrating the importance of extensive-margin taxpayer compliance responses in low-income countries.
-Most of this literature focuses on high-income countries (Saez, Slemrod, and Giertz (2012)) and middle-income countries (Basri et al. (2019), Brockmeyer et al. (2023)), where tax rates often lie below the RMTR.4 We contribute evidence from a low-income country with weak enforcement capacity, where tax rates have received less attention.5 In contrast to most of the literature in high- and middle-income settings, we find that tax rates are above the RMTR due to greater extensive-margin noncompliance as rates increase.
-This is important for policy because tax revenues are sorely needed in fragile state settings (Besley and Persson (2013)), yet we have little evidence of policies capable of boosting compliance in such settings.
-Moreover, while most past work is quasiexperimental, we use random variation in tax liabilities generated by a policy experiment implemented by the government to estimate the elasticity of tax compliance and revenue with respect to the tax rate as well as the RMTR.
+Most of this literature focuses on high-income countries (Saez et al., 2012) and middle-income countries (Basri et al., 2019; Brockmeyer et al., 2023), where tax rates often lie below the RMTR.3 We contribute evidence from a low-income country with weak enforcement capacity, where tax rates have received less attention.4 In contrast to most of the literature in high- and middle-income settings, we find that tax rates are above the RMTR due to greater extensive-margin noncompliance as rates increase.
+This is important for policy because tax revenues are sorely needed in fragile state settings (Besley and Persson, 2013), yet we have little evidence of policies capable of boosting compliance in such settings.
+Moreover, while most past work is quasi-experimental, we use random variation in tax liabilities generated by a policy experiment implemented by the government to